 Hand embroidered table-linen – rectangular table cloth and 12 serviettes.
 Kashub embroidery – the pearl of the North Region.
 The leading motif of embroidered pattern is a blue flower, that recurs on serviettes and on the edges of table cloth.
 Rich floral pattern was embroidered at the central part of the table cloth – in this pattern we can find motifs typical for Kashub embroidery: tulips, roses, sunflowers, cherries and other ornaments.
 It is well worth to pay special attention to the shading of embroidered branches and stems – an embroiderer achieved an interesting effect owing to the application of this kind of shading.
 Edges of table cloth are finished with delicate hemstitch.
 Each of the serviettes is embroidered with floral element coherent with table cloth motif and is finished with hemstitch too.
 Owing to the bigger than standard size of the serviettes, they are more comfortable in use.
-Table-linen was embroidered in accordance with tradition of the Wdzydze school of Kashubian embroidery.
-This is the most colourful variant of Kashub embroidery – it uses 7 colours (three colour tones of blue, green, yellow, red and black).
+The embroidery used on the set is a combination of a traditional Wejherowo and Żuków school being a part of Kashubian embroidery using 7 colors (three shades of blue, green, yellow, red and black).
 This kind of embroidery is extremely labour-intensive – preparation of table-linen of this size takes about one month of work.
 Table-linen decorated in such beautiful way will add splendour to each important celebration, it may pose also perfect wedding gift.
 Upon your request we will enclose an occasional card from our collection of hand-made postcards and we will write whishes.

 Kashubian embroidery is inspired by the beauty of nature.
 Flower motives are the most characteristic: pansies, cornflower, blue-bells, carnations, lillies, forget-me-nots and roses.
 They are presented with unusual precision and attention to detail.
 In Kashubian embroidery every colour has its symbolic meaning.
 There are seven basic colours connected with the legend of the creation of Kashubia.
 The colours symbolize the elements of nature, that God used to make Kashubian land beautiful while creating it.